-Figure 16i: MMI soil sample lines over Area 10.
+Figure 7b: MMI soil sample lines over Area 9.

 During 2011-2012 consultant geophysicist submitted the preliminary interpretation report for the acquired ground magnetic data.
 According to the report, the acquired data was modelled to derive depth estimates to the causative magnetic source and to interpret geometry of the likely sources of the anomalous responses which are consistent with the geology of known mineralised bodies typical of the Tennant Creek and Rover area.
-Modelling of the data suggested that surveyed anomalies are in response to shallowly (< 250m deep) buried magnetic sources which are interpreted to be thin sheet-like bodies as in Area 1, 2 and 3 or ellipsoidal shaped bodies as in area 7.
+Modelling of the data suggested that surveyed anomalies are in response to shallowly (< 250m deep) buried magnetic sources which are interpreted to be thin sheet-like bodies as in Area 1, 2 and 3 situated in EL26529 or ellipsoidal shaped bodies as in area 7.
 For further detail on the interpretation of geophysical data please see annual group report titled 'Kettle Rose Pty Ltd, EL26529 & EL26708 Annual Group Report for the period 14 July 2011 to 13 July 2012'.

 MMI soil samples results were also received from the SGS Mineral Services.
-The copy of this data has previously been provided to the DPIR as Appendix 3 in annual group report titled 'Kettle Rose Pty Ltd, EL26529 & EL26708 Annual Group Report for the period 14 July 2011 to 13 July 2012'.
-This report, however, provides MMI data specific to EL26529 in Appendix 1 & 2.
+The copy of this data has previously been provided to the DPIR as Appendix 1 in annual group report titled 'Kettle Rose Pty Ltd, EL26529 & EL26708 Annual Group Report for the period 14 July 2011 to 13 July 2012'.
+This report contains part of this data which is specific to EL26708 as Appendix 1 & 2.

 The geochemical data was interpreted by the company's in-house geochemist.
 The analysis of data highlighted measured weak responses for the economic metal ruling out the possibility of occurrence of IOCG system in the project area.
 Among the elements analysed, the measured values of Ag and gold were of particular interest which were generally at levels close to the detection limit.
-The maximum measured value for Ag was 75ppb and for gold 0.5ppb.
-This can be attributed to following possibilities.
+The subdued geochemical response can be attributed to following possibilities.